Paul D. Wohlers

 Early in his career with the U.S. State Department, Wohlers held posts at the U.S. embassies in Bucharest, Moscow, and Nicosia.
-He worked on arms control issues in the Bureau of Political-Military Affairs and was Desk Officer for Bangladesh in the Bureau of South Asian Affairs.
-He also served on the Executive Secretariat Staff.
+He worked on arms control issues in the Bureau of Political-Military Affairs and was desk officer for Bangladesh in the Bureau of South Asian Affairs.
+He also served on the Executive Secretariat staff.

-Wohlers also served as Director of the Office of Caucasus Affairs and Regional Conflicts in the Bureau of European and Eurasian Affairs, Deputy Chief of Mission and Chargé d'Affaires at the U.S. Embassy in Skopje, Deputy Director of the Executive Secretariat Staff, Senior Watch Officer in the Operations Center, and as Deputy Executive Secretary at the U.S. Department of State.
+Wohlers also served as director of the Office of Caucasus Affairs and Regional Conflicts in the Bureau of European and Eurasian Affairs, deputy chief of mission and chargé d'affaires at the U.S. embassy in Skopje, deputy director of the Executive Secretariat staff, senior watch officer in the operations center, and as deputy executive secretary at the U.S. Department of State.

-Wolhers was appointed by President Barack Obama to serve as the sixth U.S. Ambassador to the Republic of Macedonia, and he was unanimously confirmed by the United States Senate on August 2, 2011.
-He was sworn in by Secretary of State Hillary Clinton on August 11, 2011, arrived in Skopje on September 12, and presented his Credentials to the President of the Republic of Macedonia on September 13, 2011.
+Wolhers was appointed by President Barack Obama to serve as the sixth U.S. ambassador to the Republic of Macedonia and was unanimously confirmed by the United States Senate on August 2, 2011.
+He was sworn in by Secretary of State Hillary Clinton on August 11, 2011, arrived in Skopje on September 12, and presented his credentials to the President of the Republic of Macedonia on September 13, 2011.

 Wohlers is married and has three daughters.
-His brother, Laurence D. Wohlers, was the U.S. Ambassador to the Central African Republic from 2010 to 2013.
+His brother, Laurence D. Wohlers, was the U.S. ambassador to the Central African Republic from 2010 to 2013.